JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 #### EstimationType
-Defining an estimation type allows dispatching based on the type of parameter estimation in an item response model. `AbstractItemResponseModels.jl` differentiates between point estimation (e.g. Maximum Likelihood Estimation) and sampling based estimation such as Markov Chain Monte Carlo Methods).
+Defining an estimation type allows dispatching based on the type of parameter estimation in an item response model.
+AbstractItemResponseModels differentiates between point estimation (e.g. Maximum Likelihood Estimation) and sampling based estimation such as Markov Chain Monte Carlo Methods).